-Every day security researchers and hackers discover new vulnerabilities, augmenting the tens of thousands of known holes in applications, services, operating systems, and firmware.
-A vulnerability scanner provides automated assistance for tracking known vulnerabilities and detecting your exposure to them.
-We’ll review several of the best free network vulnerability scanners.
+Every day, security researchers and hackers discover new vulnerabilities, augmenting the tens of thousands of known holes in applications, services, operating systems, and firmware.

 Any network beyond the smallest office has an attack surface too large and complex for purely manual monitoring.
 Even if you are only responsible for a few hosts and devices, you need automated assistance to efficiently and thoroughly track the burgeoning list of known vulnerabilities and ensure that your network is not exposed.